telerik/xaml-docs/controls/radrichtextbox/features/references/captions-for-tables-and-figures.md

 ---
 title: Captions for Tables and Figures
 page_title: Captions for Tables and Figures
-description: Check our "Captions for Tables and Figures" documentation article for the RadRichTextBox WPF control.
+description: Check our &quot;Captions for Tables and Figures&quot; documentation article for the RadRichTextBox WPF control.
 slug: radrichtextbox-features-captions-for-tables-and-figures
 tags: captions,for,tables,and,figures
 published: True